Curl Command in Linux with Examples

 Change the User-Agent

-Sometimes when downloading a file, the remote server may be set to block the Curl User-Agent or maybe the page serves completely different content depending on the visitor device and browser.
+Sometimes when downloading a file, the remote server may be set to block the Curl User-Agent or to return different contents depending on the visitor device and browser.

 curl -A "Mozilla/5.0 (X11; Linux x86_64; rv:60.0) Gecko/20100101 Firefox/60.0" https://getfedora.org/

 Specify a Maximum Transfer Rate

 --limit-rate option allows you to limit the data transfer rate.
 The value can be expressed in bytes, kilobytes with the

 k suffix, megabytes with the